Published: April 27, 2021 | Last Updated: June 25, 2024

 What you see on screen is nothing close to what happens behind the scenes.
 What happens is like an “intimacy circus.”

 Get the behind-the-scenes information on how all the sexy scenes went down from Bridgerton intimacy coordinator Lizzy Talbot.
-She speaks to Access Hollywood and dishes all the details on what it’s like to be a coordinator on a hit television show.
+She speaks to Access Hollywood and details what it’s like to be a coordinator on a hit television show.

 Meet The Coordinators

-Eventually, other major networks like Netflix, Starz, Amazon, and Hulu joined, increasing productions crediting intimacy coordinators.
+Eventually, other major networks like Netflix, Starz, Amazon, and Hulu joined, increasing the number of productions crediting intimacy coordinators.

-There are currently around 60 trained coordinators in the industry based in Los Angeles, New York, and the United Kingdom.
+Around 60 industry-trained coordinators are based in Los Angeles, New York, and the United Kingdom.

 Yarit Dor